sarahciston/codingcare/posts/0critintro.md

 Interpolation divides up distance, quantifies it, makes it possible to cross (it leaps Zeno's paradox with stepping stones).
 Interpolation makes interpellation possible in computational regimes, because it helps map (define) an individual, through generalization.
 It pins one down to classificatory schemas (created from collections of other interpellated individuals).
 [These are weak-star topologies?.]
 Computationally, proximity helps us jump to conclusions about each other.

+And yet, how many kinds of measurements of distance are there?
+How many dimensions and ways to fold them?

+>The technical conditions of various computational systems — analog, digital, or quantum — thus turn out to be coterminous with the development of modern disciplinary states and their sociotechnicalities, and addressability emerges as a key shared operational logic." [@dhaliwalAddressabilityWhatEven2022]

 >"[The algorithm] presents something as a singular optimal output, when it is actually generated through multiple and contingent relations. [...]
 I understand the spatial logic of algorithms to be an arrangement of propositions that significantly generates what matters in the world." [@amooreCloudEthicsAlgorithms2020]

-And yet, how many kinds of measurements of distance are there?
-How many dimensions and ways to fold them?

-What if instead of proximity as a shortcut to sameness, we looked to nature's own "radical otherness as the driver of adaptability" [@bridleWaysBeingHuman2022] and other models and values to guide what questions we ask and what [things] we compare, what [relations] we highlight and shape [xxx]
+What if — instead of using proximity as a shortcut to sameness — we looked to nature's own "radical otherness as the driver of adaptability" [@bridleWaysBeingHuman2022].
+What if we found other models and values to guide what questions we ask and what [things] we compare, what [relations] we highlight and [what futures we shape][xxx]?

 [xxx][We have created so many algorithms for pathfinding.
 We are constantly optimizing our ways across these spaces.
 We've created everything about space and time, and how to make more and less of it.]